kevbo/python3_cookiecutter/README.md

     alias bp='/Users/kboers/src/bpython/env/bin/bpython'
     alias cookiecutter='/Users/kboers/src/cookiecutter/env/bin/cookiecutter'

+You may also be interested in [pipsi](https://github.com/mitsuhiko/pipsi), which I think does the same thing.

-Next, because this project uses a `.python-version` file, you may want to install [pyenv](https://github.com/pyenv/pyenv) for managing multiple versions of Python on your system.
-It's not strictly required, as the Makefile will use whatever version of Python 3 is found on your path.
-Otherwise, `pyenv` will read the desired version from `.python-version` and then use that version (assuming you have it installed -- if not, pyenv will ask you to install it).
+Next, because this project specifies a Python major version in its `Pipfile`, you'll need to install [pyenv](https://github.com/pyenv/pyenv) for managing multiple versions of Python on your system. `pipenv` will read the desired version from `Pipfile` and then use that version (assuming you have it installed -- if not, pyenv will ask you to install it).

 Now you should be able to run `cookiecutter` and pass it a string representing this GitHub repo: